9 out of 10 points and recommendedHandy size and weight, good focal length range, sharp enough for normal use, good value.None of any significance

 I previously rented and tested Nikon's other enthusiast super-tele zoom, the 200-500, and you can see my review on this site.
-I was almost ready to buy one of those, but eventually decided to buy this one instead.
-For me, the 80-400 offers all the benefits of the 200-500, with less of the burdens.reviewed May 6th, 2016 (purchased for $1,380)
+I was initially almost ready to buy one of those, but eventually decided to buy this one instead.
+For me, the 80-400 offers most of the benefits of the 200-500, with less of the burdens.reviewed May 6th, 2016 (purchased for $1,380)

 The pros are the same with this one as with the 200-500 except that you lose the 400-500 range.
 But you gain in greater focal length flexibility and not having to use a tripod, even for keeper shots at slow shutter speeds.
 The 200-500 can do that, too, but your arm gets tired pretty quickly with that one.
 Not with this one.
 Image quality all the way out is just as good as with the 200-500 I tested.
 It's just 400mm versus 500mm.

-Here's another con, perhaps minor: The 80-400 is a complex lens, and there's a definite learning curve involved.
+Here's another con, perhaps minor: The 80-400 is a complex lens, which might explain the slight incompatibility with the Nikon TC, and there's a definite learning curve involved.
 It's not the five switches; just set them and forget them.
 Mostly it's how to hold the lens, set exposure - I do everything stick-shift, including spot focus - frame the image and shoot smoothly.
 It took me awhile to master it.
 Unless you have plenty of experience with super zooms, it's going to take practice and persistence to find your comfort zone with this lens.
 Focus is super critical, especially at 400mm, due to total lack of depth of field, even at f/8.

 The other two cons are: